hknutsen/az-104/docs/misc/routes.md

 # Routes example

-Consider a virtual network `vNet1` containing a subnet `subnet1`:
+Consider a virtual network `vnet1` containing a subnet `snet1`:

 - Virtual network address space: `10.10.0.0/16`.
 - Subnet address prefix: `10.10.1.0/24`.
+- Route table `rt1` is attached to subnet `snet1`.
 - Virtual network appliance (NVA) IP address: `10.10.1.12`.
-- Peered with virtual network `vNet2` with address space `10.11.0.0/16`.
+- Peered with virtual network `vnet2` with address space `10.11.0.0/16`.

-The following routes are configured for `subnet1`.
-The objective is to route all traffic to `vNet2` through the NVA.
+The following routes are configured for route table `rt1`.
+The objective is to route all traffic to `vnet2` through the NVA.

 ## User-defined routes